5 from 11 votes

 Technically, they are not the same.
 Prawns are typically bigger and have other visible differences.
 However, you can put shrimp in prawn rice for a similar flavour.

-Try some other easy and tasty one pot dinners : One Pot Meatballs and Rice, The BEST Crispy Pan-fried Gnocchi & Nando’s Spicy Rice.
+Try some other easy and tasty one pot dinners: One Pot Meatballs and Rice, The BEST Crispy Pan-fried Gnocchi & Nando’s Spicy Rice.

-Prawn Rice (Simple & One Pot)
+Prawn Rice (Easy & One Pot)

 Print